 “We are proud to be involved in data centre projects across the globe, with our Fibrelite trench access covers facilitating easy safe access to below ground infrastructure, and our KPS piping providing a reliable fuel supply to backup generators.
 In many cases, we actually custom design and engineer bespoke products to fit each facility’s requirements.”

-Jo Stott, Marketing Director, OPW Global (a Dover company and parent company of Fibrelite and KPS)
+Aaron McConkey, Marketing Manager, OPW Global (a Dover company and parent company of Fibrelite and KPS)

 Explore KPS’ technical case studies here